dspace-group/veos-cosim-client/doc/guides/ownership.md

 - message pointers
 - message-container pointers

-If you need the data after the callback returns, copy it during the callback.
+If you need any of this data after the callback returns, copy it during the callback.

 ## Message and Signal Buffers

 - Receive functions fill caller-provided output structures.
 - Signal read and write functions operate on caller-provided buffers.
 - For [DsVeosCoSim_WriteOutgoingSignal](../api-reference/functions/DsVeosCoSim_WriteOutgoingSignal.md), the caller retains ownership of the provided value buffer.

+When in doubt, prefer copying data into application-owned storage instead of caching library-owned pointers.

 ## Practical Recommendations